Delco Hi-Q: Contest Information

 Twenty-one Delaware County high schools participate in Delco Hi-Q.

 Each school team is composed of up to ten students.

 Each school hosts one contest during the standard season.

 Questions are prepared from 14 subjects, including: Art History, Biology, Chemistry, Current Events, Geography, Literature, Mathematics, Physics, Shakespeare, Sports, U.S. Government, U.S. History, and World History.
 Questions are selected from standard high school scholastic curricula, general scholastic knowledge, or from reference materials provided.

 Each high school team competes in three matches each season, excluding possible semi-final and championship appearances.
 Each match consists of three competing teams.
 Each match is hosted by one of the participating teams competing in that match.
 Matches are typically held in the high school auditorium on stage, before an audience of students, teachers, faculty, and community members.
 Questions are read aloud by the Quizmaster, and at times team members use buzzers to answer questions.
 Points awarded throughout the season accumulate and determine semi-final and championship entry eligibility.

-The highest-scoring team at the end of the regular season automatically becomes a participant in the Championship Match and does not compete in the Semifinals.
-The Semifinal Round is a six-team competition.
-From points accumulated during the regular season, the second highest-scoring team will play teams in positions six and seven.
-The third highest-scoring team will play teams in positions four and five.
+The highest-scoring team at the end of the regular season automatically becomes a participant in the Championship Match and does not compete in the Semifinals, hosting the championship.
+The following eight scoring teams compete in playoffs for a spot in the championship.
+The seventh, eighth, and ninth highest-scoring teams compete in a wildcard match for a spot in the semifinal against the second and sixth seeds, and the third, fourth, and fifth seeds compete in their own semifinal.
 In the single-contest Championship Match, the two semifinal winners compete against the highest-scoring team from the standard season.
 All teams start at zero in the semifinal and the championship match.

 Delco Hi-Q participants are honored at the annual "Partners in Education" dinner in May.
 Guest speakers have included celebrities such as Alex Trebek, Ken Jennings, and John Allen Paulos.